jamesAlhassan/alx-low_level_programming/0x1C-makefiles/README.md

 The clean, oclean, fclean, re rules should never fail

 You are not allowed to have a list of all the .o files

+5-island_perimeter.py - Create a function def island_perimeter(grid): that returns the perimeter of the island described in grid:

+grid is a list of list of integers:
+0 represents a water zone
+1 represents a land zone
+One cell is a square with side length 1
+Grid cells are connected horizontally/vertically (not diagonally).
+Grid is rectangular, width and height don’t exceed 100 Grid is completely surrounded by water, and there is one island (or nothing).
+The island doesn’t have “lakes” (water inside that isn’t connected to the water around the island).
+Requirements:

+First line contains #!/usr/bin/python3
+You are not allowed to import any module
+Module and function must be documented